Class Schedules Index | Course Catalogs Index | Class Search Page |

 EBUS 2830 | Innovation and New Ventures (3) |

-Offered Fall 2024 | An introduction to concepts innovators use to solve problems and create value by addressing unmet needs.
+Offered Spring 2025 | An introduction to concepts innovators use to solve problems and create value by addressing unmet needs.
 Learn how to identify and evaluate opportunities and use proven entrepreneurial frameworks to create new products and businesses for companies of all sizes.
-Through class activities, projects, and presentations you will learn how storytelling, teamwork, and leadership skills are essential for starting, funding, and building your business. |
+Through class activities, projects, and presentations you will learn how storytelling, teamwork, and leadership skills are essential for starting, funding, and building your business.
+Course was offered Fall 2024 |

 EBUS 2850 | Government and Entrepreneurship (3) |

-The course explores government contracting, how the government procures products and services, and opportunities created through government regulation.
-Pre-requisite: STS 1500 or ENGR 1020 or ENGR 2595-Engineering Foundations II. | |
+Offered Spring 2025 | The course explores government contracting, how the government procures products and services, and opportunities created through government regulation.
+Pre-requisite: STS 1500 or ENGR 1020 or ENGR 2595-Engineering Foundations II. |

 EBUS 2860 | Introduction to Intellectual Property (3) |